avalon-lang/avaloni/docs/source/reference/modularity.rst

 .. tip::
-    You can choose to ident the declarations inside a namespace (or not).
+    You can choose to indent the declarations inside a namespace (or not).

 One might ask what happens when we don't declare a namespace.
 If no namespace is provided, then all your declarations go into the global namespace which is the namespace without a name.